oracle/oraclesolaris-contrib/README.md

 Stay updated with Oracle Solaris by following the Oracle Solaris [Blog](https://blogs.oracle.com/solaris/oracle-solaris-11-2).

+## Contributing

+Oracle Solaris Contrib is an open source project.
+See CONTRIBUTING for details.

-## Copyright
+## License

-Copyright (c) 2010, 2020, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2020 Oracle and/or its affiliates and released under the [Universal Permissive License (UPL)](https://oss.oracle.com/licenses/upl/), Version 1.0